samizdatco/skia-canvas-binaries/docs/api/window.md

+---
+description: Display a canvas in a window and handle UI events
+---
 # Window

 The `Window` class allows you to open a native OS window and draw within its frame.
 You can create multiple windows (each with their own event-handling and rendering routines) and update them in response to user input.